 Kate Moross has built a career on versatility.
-From graphic design and animation, to typography and illustration, she brings color and originality to every project – and the new Journal collaboration with MOO is no exception.
+From graphic design and animation, to typography and illustration, they bring color and originality to every project – and the new Journal collaboration with MOO is no exception.

 Starting out as a designer on the London music scene, Kate Moross now runs a studio in the city, working with global names, including Disney, Uniqlo and Kiehl’s.
-She isn’t afraid to do things differently – and has maintained a bold aesthetic and attitude throughout the journey from solo-designer to studio-boss.
+They’re not afraid to do things differently – and have maintained a bold aesthetic and attitude throughout the journey from solo-designer to studio-boss.

 MOO talks to Kate about the small steps the studio has taken to reach success, the importance of designers giving something back, and the colorful new Journal collaboration.

 I studied graphic design at the University of the Arts, London (UAL), and in my early 20s would hang out at clubs and gigs.
 I experimented with making flyers and posters for the indie music scene, and eventually started getting paid.
 Almost without realizing it, design became my job.

 Over time, I became hungry for more span in my work, trying things like video, animation and art direction.
 In 2012, I was sharing a studio space, but while I loved the atmosphere, my peers weren’t very open to projects that sat outside their perception of coolness.
 In contrast, I love working on a brand that’s not so cool – to me, that’s much more of a challenge.

 I guess color is my brand.
 Why be boring?
 Why be the same as everyone else?
 That’s the message I tell myself all the time.
 In the West, everything’s becoming the same – there’s a homogenization of fashion, design, art and music, and everyone’s consuming the same products, wearing the same clothes and desiring the same aesthetics.

 For me, cool isn’t about being trendy – it’s about self-expression and a lack of self-consciousness about what other people think.
 I don’t want to follow what everyone else is doing, I want to do things my own way.